absolutelightning/treds/README.md

-# TREDS - Radix Trie Based Data Structure Server
+# TREDS - Radix Tree Based Data Structure Server

 This is a Radix Trie Based Data Structure Server with primary focus of getting keys in sorted or quickly matching a common prefix.